Simple-Configuration-Server/simple-configuration-server/README.md

 to use the same folder when other secrets are kept, you can simply use a YAML anchor, as illustrated in the example.

-`auth.options.networks.private_only` can be set to 'true' to ensure data on the server can only be accessed from internal subnets.
+`auth.options.networks.private_only` is 'true' by default, and ensures data on the server can only be accessed from internal subnets.
 `auth.options.networks.whitelist` must be set, to indicate what IPs or subnets are allowed to access the server.
 It's advised to define this as restrive as possible.
 Please note that regardless of these settings, it's a good idea to use a firewall to controll access to the server.
 Although unauthorized IPs are not authorized to access any data, their requests can still flood the server, possibly causing denial of service.

-The `auth.options.max_auth_fails_per_15_min` defines the maximum number of requests allowed per IP address with false authentication credentials.
+The `auth.options.max_auth_fails_per_15_min` defines the maximum number of requests allowed per IP address with false authentication credentials (10 by default).
 In combination with the network whitelist, this should reduce the chances of successfully brute-forcing the user authentication system.
 Even if attackers can spoof all IP addresses, this will limit the authentication attempts per 15 minutes to the value of this property times the size of your whitelisted network(s).

 #### 2.4.5 Extensions Configuration
 You can define extensions to load at run-time, to extend the core-functionality